First Amendment tests and doctrines

 The Central Hudson test is a four part intermediate scrutiny test for appropriate regulation of advertising.
 The test asks: 1) is the product legal 2) is there a compelling government interest 3) does the regulation further the interest 4) is the regulation narrowly tailored?
 (See Central Hudson Gas & Electric v Public Utilities Commission of New York, 1980).

-Note also: “Heightened scrutiny” also used for some types of cases involving supposedly content neutral regulation that affect people who have been historically disadvantaged.
+Note also: “Heightened scrutiny” also used for some types of cases involving supposedly content neutral regulations that affect suspect classifications — people who have been historically disadvantaged.
 In NAACP v Alabama 1958, the Supreme Court protected the free association rights of a Black organization that was being targeted by the state of Alabama during the Civil Rights movement.

-Rational basis review is the usual standard of review that courts apply when considering constitutional questions, including due process or equal protection questions under the Fifth Amendment or Fourteenth Amendment.
+Rational basis review is the usual standard of review that courts apply when considering routine regulations such as FCC decisions on broadcast frequencies.
 Courts applying this level of review are trying to determine whether a law is “rationally related” to a “legitimate” government interest.

 Overbreadth, vagueness

-In either a strict scrutiny or intermediate scrutiny test, sometimes the terms are not clear enough, and the law can be seen as reaching so deeply into Constitutional rights that no one knows what is punished and what is permitted.
+In either a strict scrutiny or intermediate scrutiny test, sometimes the terms are not clear enough, and the law can be seen as reaching so deeply into Constitutional rights that no one knows what is to be punished and what will be permitted.
 Uncertain laws can be selectively administered, and have at times been used to violate Constitutional rights.
 Therefore a good law is not overly broad.
 A good law is narrowly tailored to directly meet compelling interests.

-Example: In US v Stevens, 2010, the Supreme Court said that a law banning videos depicting cruelty to animals was overly broad and should have been more narrowly tailored.
-Although the intent of the law was good, the way the law was written would have led to problems.
+Example: US v Stevens, 2010, banned “crush videos” because they depicted illegal cruelty to animals).
+The Supreme Court said that the law was overly broad and should have been more narrowly tailored.
+Although the intent of the law was good, the way the law was written would have led to problems with legitimate videos depicting hunting and fishing.

 Forum analysis